 We have a variety of spider species in our San Diego County service area.
-Most of them are beneficial.
-Spiders help with pest control.
-While they certainly don't replace the need for a human pest control technician, they can be a big help when left to do their job in areas that are away from the exterior walls of your home.
+Most of them are beneficial as spiders help with pest control in San Diego.
+While they certainly don't replace the need for a human pest control technician, they can be a big help when left to do their job in areas that are away from the outside walls of your home.
 We call this biological remediation.
 It's an eco-friendly way to address pest pressures.
-But there is no reason to ever have spiders inside your home.
+However, there is no reason to ever have spiders inside your home.
 There are far better ways to manage pests.

 The good news is that, when you find a spider in your home, it is likely to be one of these beneficial spiders.
 Apart from scaring you half to death and totally creeping you out, they're not a threat.
-Many spiders can't break your skin even if they try to bite you, and the ones that can are likely to only cause a small raised bump that itches a little bit.
+Many spiders can't break the skin even if they try to bite you, and the ones that can are likely to only cause a small raised bump that itches a little bit.
 But it is possible to encounter a dangerous spider in your home.
 San Diego County has three spiders that can present a medical threat.
 Here's what you need to know about San Diego's dangerous and venomous spiders.

 Which Spiders Are Dangerous?

 San Diego County is home to black widow spiders, brown widow spiders, and recluse spiders.
 You may notice that we didn't say brown recluse spiders.
 The recluse spiders we see in our area are actually not brown recluse spiders.
 They're desert recluse spiders.
 But, there isn't really all that much of a difference between them when it comes to the threat they can represent.

 When you see a dangerous spider in your home, you may not realize it because spiderlings can look nothing like their adult counterparts.
 It is difficult to go through all of the visual characteristics.
 The best way to properly distinguish them is to do a search for the term "spiderling" when you look for black widow, brown widow, and recluse spiders.

 Once these spiders become adults, things become a little easier—but not much.
 These spiders vary by species and also by whether they are male or female.